agentmodels/webppl-agents/README.md

 Note that this links several repositories of webppl packages to your global npm package list.

 ##Running from the command line
-To run purely on the command line we need to have the [webppl-dp](https://github.com/stuhlmueller/webppl-dp) package in a local repository.
-Then we can run with:
+To run purely on the command line we need to require the package webppl-dp:
 ```
 webppl --require webppl-dp --require . examples/hyperbolic/generative_examples.wppl
 ```